MicrosoftDocs/nav-content/dynamics-nav-app/year-prepare-preclose-reports.md

 ---
-title: Overview of Pre-Closing Reports to Verify Account Accuracy | Microsoft Docs
+title: Overview of Pre-Closing Reports to Verify Account Accuracy
 description: Provides an overview of the reports you can use to verify the accuracy of accounts before closing the books at the end of a year or period.
 services: project-madeira
 documentationcenter: ''